rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 <a data-rokbox data-rokbox-album="My Product" data-rokbox-caption="Product Back View" href="images/product3.jpg">Product 3</a>
 ~~~

 As can be noticed, all three links share the same album name.
-The album name any string and it won't be visible anywhere but on the rendered code.
-For this very reason it is adviced to keep the album name as simplistic as possible.
-Try avoiding using unicode characters or spaces or any special characters as they might cause issues during interpretation from RokBox2.
+The album name is just an identifier string and won't be visible anywhere.
+For this very reason it is adviced to keep the album name as simple as possible.
+Try avoiding using unicode characters or any special characters as they might cause issues during interpretation from RokBox2.

 #### data-rokbox-element